 Threads

 The federation produces a briefing per turn.
 The briefings are good but they're organized by sim-time, not by question.
-If what you actually want to know is "did the Compact cross some point of no return?" or "how close did Iran come to using a nuke?" — you'd have to read every briefing and pull the relevant parts together yourself.
+If what you actually want to know is "did the Compact cross some point of no return?" or "how close did Iran come to using a nuke?" or "is the cascade containment language doing the same work it did for sub-prime in 2007?" — you'd have to read every briefing and pull the relevant parts together yourself.

 The threads do that for you.
-Each one follows a single question across all the turns it touches.
+Each one follows a single question across all eleven turns it touches.
 The numbers come from the federation's record; the framing is editorial.

 The president isn't the only one compromised.